stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 - Both tabs allow users to add annotations and labels using Key and Value input fields.
 - Inputs act as filters for existing values.
 - No validation is required for these fields.
-- Added annotations and labels are displayed in a scrollable list with remove buttons ("X") for easy deletion.
+- Added annotations and labels are displayed in a scroll list with remove buttons ("X") for easy deletion.

 #### Specific Tab